cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-deployments-page.md

 ![Deployment topology](/guide/images/ui/ui-deployment-ready.jpg)

-Pressing a node title will open a side panel with details of the selected node.
+Pressing a node title will open a side panel with [runtime properties]({{page.terminology_link}}#runtime-properties) of the selected node.
 The floating panel allows the user to select which instance details to show.<br>

 ![Deployment node details](/guide/images/ui/ui-deployment-floating-panel.png)